ajs123/KBikeBLE/HOWTO.md

 The % resistance display is an approximately linear indication of the rotation of the magnet assembly, i.e., of the proportion of the magnets that is interacting with the flywheel.
 While there's a big difference between the "bottom" and "top" of a gear, the resistance at a given two-digit resistance is pretty repeatable.

 To switch what is indicated, move the gearshift lever to the very top for about a second (The display needs to be on, but you do not need to be pedaling!).
+To switch back, move the gearshift to a lower position for a couple of seconds, then back to the top again.

 If you chose POWERSAVE = 1 in options.h, KBikeBLE will power down between sessions and when pedal movement causes it to restart the display will go back to the default.
 Otherwise, the display will remain in its current mode until you again move the lever to the top.